YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/30.sso_ldap_integration/sso_ldap_integration.md

 ## SSO integration

-This documentation apply to Yunohost >=12.
-On Yunohost <12 the header was a bit different but the idea was the same.
+This documentation apply to YunoHost >=12.
+On YunoHost <12 the header was a bit different but the idea was the same.

 Internally, SSOwat will on-the-fly inject theses different headers: